Spectrologer/Chress/PROJECT_OVERVIEW.md

 4. **Enemy Turn:** `combatManager.handleEnemyMovements()`; enemies use pathfinding/AI.
 5. **UI Update:** `uiManager.updatePlayerStats()` for bars, positions.
 6. **Render:** `RenderManager` draws grid/Player via specialized renderers.

+## 5. Notes on recent refactor

+- A lightweight DI-style ServiceContainer was added at `core/ServiceContainer.js` to centralize creation and wiring of managers and services.
+This reduces the responsibilities of `core/Game.js` and makes it easier to test and swap services later.
+- To add a new manager/service, instantiate and attach it in `ServiceContainer.createCoreServices()` and pass `this.game` to constructors that need the game context.